Workspaces

 The General Settings tab allows the user to edit the General Workspace Configuration, the Hardware Configuration, and the Stream Display Settings.
 As such, each setting group is organized into different groupings.

-Global Configuration Group
+Global Configuration Settings

 • Save Displayed Channel Only: Clickable check box that allows you to specify whether to save neural channel data for all channels or just those currently displayed/assigned to specific nTrodes.